Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams

 Finally, we consider the dataset introduced by \cite[Section 6.1]{Adams2017Persistence}.
 It contains six shape classes: A sphere, a torus, clusters, clusters within clusters, a circle and the unit cube.
 From each class take 25 samples of 500 points.
 Then add two levels of Gaussian noise ($\eta = 0.05, 0.1$) and the zeroth and first persistent homology of the Vietoris-Rips filtration are computed.
-We compute the distance matrices and evaluate them based on the $K$-medoids and silhouette scores.
+We compute the distance matrices and evaluate them based on the $K$-neighbors and $K$-medoids classifiers.
 The results are displayed in Table \ref{tab:SynthDatasetResults}.
-We find that Prokhorov performs on par with Bottleneck and worse than Wasserstein.
-Prokhorov takes similarly long as 1-Wasserstein; Bottleneck is faster and 2-Wasserstein is slower.
+We find that Prokhorov performs better Bottleneck and only slightly worse than Wasserstein.
+Prokhorov takes at most similarly long as 1-Wasserstein; Bottleneck is faster and 2-Wasserstein is slower.